emirhanc/operatorservices/README.md

 An example usage flow can be found in the demo tour section below.

 ## NOTES
-***I am aware that Consul is not necessary when all the services in the same docker network.
+***I am aware that Consul is not necessary when all the services are in the same docker network.
 There are 2 reasons I am keeping it: 1.
 Testing the modules outside the docker network 2.
 Demo purposes.***

 ***Known Issue:*** After migrating from 2.7.5 to 3.0.6, I had to remove Sleuth and replace it with Micrometer.
 It does not officially support sending traces over Kafka yet.
 Although I managed to make it work like Sleuth, reply traces when using replyingKafkaTemplate(see purchase-order-service) are not being sent to Kafka.